60% of Women and Men need our Walk-in HPV Centre

 It does make me feel vulnerable, knowing that it is staying in my body.
 What upsets me most is the lack of information.
 Why can’t I ght it?
 How long have I had it?
 It does feel like the virus is swept under the carpet.
 It causes a lot of anxiety which is always in the background and, for me, is never going to go away.

 I’m never going to know if I’ve fought it o, because I’m now too old to be invited back for smear tests.
-I am considering paying privately to have a HPV Variant test kit handy.
+I am considering paying privately to have a test kit handy.
 It would be a lot to do, with the cost and because where I live means travelling miles to a hospital, but for me it would be worth it for my own peace of mind.”

 Shipping and Return Policies